- Relocation Services

 On a more practical note, you will also need to get all your utilities connected, register for a local doctor, dentist, arrange for a bank account (if not already organized) and get yourself set up correctly.
 Speak to your international mover at the early stages as you can often get this set up in advance.

 If you have moved with Sterling Lexicon and would like any local advice on places to help you settle-in, or you need additional support for the practical things such as utilities, local expat club introductions, schools, or anything else.
 Simply contact your Sterling Lexicon Move Consultant.

-If you need to talk to someone about starting the process, speak to our visa team.
-The first 30 mins are free and will help you understand or reconfirm what you need.
+If you need to talk to someone about starting the visa process, speak to our visa team.

 We have been moving classic cars and motorcycles to America from Germany since 1990.
-Speak to us today about a quote for importing your classic vehicle to the USA.
+Check out our vehicle shipping FAQs or speak to us today about a quote for importing your classic vehicle to the USA.

 We have been moving family pets from Germany to the America for over 30 years.
 Contact our team to get advice and pet travel quote.

 We have a complete network of great temporary accommodation providers across the United States of America with whom we can offer best market rates.
 If you want city center serviced accommodation or need a recommended hotel booking, talk to your Move Consultant to help them get you the best price and can even handle the booking for you.
 Get a temporary accommodation quote.

 If you have a work of fine art you wish to take as part of your move to America, we have specialist advisory, art technicians, fine art crating and shipping services to ensure your works receive exceptional care.
 Please contact us for a consultation.